plambertULiege/DALSM/README.md

     ## [15,] 3.3849118      Inf

-The density can be estimated from the censored data using function *densityIC*.
+The density can be estimated from the censored data using function *densityLPS*.
 Optionally, the mean and variance of the estimated density can also be forced to some fixed values, here 5.0 and 2.5, respectively.
 We also choose to force the left end of the distribution support to be
 0: